Mallika1405/cse15l-lab-reports/lab4.md

  51
 ```
 This made it much easier to understand the line numbers.
 Another command I used to reach the line with the bug(line 44) was `43j`.
 When my curosr was on line 1, the command `43j <enter>` moved the cursor down by 43 lines and it reached line 44.

-The bug in the code was that
+The bug in the code was that `index2` was not getting incremented in the last `while` loop and it was incrementing `index1` instead which should not have been the case.